 This is a collaborative post, so I may have received payment for including one or more of the links it contains about furnishing a new home.
-The Advertising Standards Authority sees this as advertising but I only share content that I think will interest you.

 When purchasing a new house, there’s a lot of furniture that might not fit in your new place from your old home.
 You may also be purchasing a property for the first time, and you don’t have anything in terms of furniture.
 If you’re looking at what to buy first, here’s a list of what should be prioritised when furnishing a new home.

 The essentials that you need when it comes to the first night in your new home is a bed and somewhere to sit.
 These are the basic home comforts that you need in order to be able to function properly and have the energy to move about.
 Without a bed, sleeping on the floor will likely not be an enjoyable or comforting experience.
 So whether this is a first home or just another one, ensure you’ve got yourself a bed and a sofa.
 If you don’t have a bed that’s not going to arrive anytime soon, then get a blow-up option to keep you comfortable for at least the time in between you moving in and getting the bed.
 A sofa can be ordered several weeks before you are expected to move in.
 However, some camping chairs may make for a suitable temporary solution.

 When you’ve moved to a new property, you’re likely to have a lot of boxes that need unpacking.
 However, until you’ve got some storage space to house these belongings, it’s important that you keep them in the boxes until it’s ready.
 Think about storage options and what’s available already.
 A lot of storage is easily affordable, but it might be worth getting some items that can function as multiple things.
 Like a seat, for example, that has a storage option when you lift the cushion up.